Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 These routes had been covered on dedicated contracts, latterly with two buses (one from Metroline and one from Metrobus) doing different routes of each day of the week, but the scattered nature of the network made this very inefficient.
 For instance, Metrobus ran a route in North East London from their garage in Orpington, entailing around 50 empty miles per day via the Dartford Tunnel!
 TfL deferred re-tendering the routes, but after they had been pared back as far as was possible they were put out for tender on an individual basis, with revised timetables designed so that they could be run using buses spare from other routes between the peaks.
 (Most routes use more buses during peak hours than at other times, owing to higher traffic levels and consequent extended journey times.
 Buses are also available off a number of school day only routes.)

 The 965 was awarded to Transdev London United, whose Tolworth garage the route passes.
-The original intention was to use the DPS class Dart from route 665, but this proved too large for part of the route, and consequently instead uses a short Dart spare from route K1.
-Transdev operation began on 2 June 2008, at which time the K1 used DPK class MPDs, but a few weeks later these were replaced by new Enviro200Darts, though the odd DPK may still appear.
-Running number 329 is spare between the peaks and can thus cover the 965, though it is driven by the driver from route 665 during school terms.
-SDE3 (YX08 MDY) is seen in Kingston on Monday 3 November.
+The original intention was to use the DPS class Dart from route 665, but this proved too large for part of the route, which was instead inaugurated using a short Dart spare from route K1.
+Transdev operation began on 2 June 2008, at which time the K1 used DPK class MPDs, but a few weeks later these were replaced by new Enviro200Darts.
+Running number 329 on the K1 was spare between the peaks and could thus cover the 965, though it was driven by the driver from route 665 during school terms.

 The 965 is also unique now in that it runs outside the Greater London area, and is therefore registered with the traffic commissioners.
 It starts in Riverhill, a mobile home park, which is in London, but the only access is via Worcester Park Road, which is in Surrey.
 It is at this junction that the length problem was encountered, and it takes quite a bit of skill even to get a short Dart round without reversing, but, with only three regular drivers, they should get used to it!
 The Surrey boundary follows Hogsmill River, the the 965 runs along the south side of this from the Riverhill exit to Tolworth Court before re-entering London.
 Technically the route is available for use along here, but it is unlikely that anyone would do so.